 In a number of occupations, including mining and industry, dust and exposure to welding gases and fumes have been associated with the development of COPD.
 Enforcement of protective measures in the workplace, including wearing masks and monitoring levels of dust and toxic fumes, have minimised and in some cases abolished the danger of industrial exposure.

-Low socio-economic status is a risk factor for the development of COPD due to the high prevalence of other risk factors, including secondary cigarette smoke exposure, particularly in childhood, and tuberculosis, which tends to occur in deprived communities.
-There is some evidence that tuberculosis (TB), particularly recurrent episodes of the disease, leads to the development of COPD in patients in developing countries.
+Low socio-economic status is a risk factor for the development of COPD due to the high prevalence of other risk factors.
+These include poor nutrition, HIV and secondary cigarette smoke exposure (particularly in childhood).

-The fact that many industrial workers and miners smoke and contract tuberculosis serves as one example of how combinations of risk factors contribute through a final common pathway of airway inflammation to create an accumulative burden for causing COPD.
+The fact that many industrial workers and miners smoke and contract tuberculosis indicates how combinations of risk factors contribute through a final common pathway of airway inflammation to create an accumulative burden for causing COPD.

 It should be evident that as long as these risk factors prevail in communities, the disease prevalence will continue its upward spiral and continue to be a major burden on national and personal health budgets.

 Young asthmatics who smoke or who are exposed to noxious agents in the workplace tend to have an early onset of COPD.
-A common mistake, however, is to label wheezy COPD patients as asthmatics.
-Asthma is a disease that tends to have its onset in the teens or early adulthood, is usually associated with allergic symptoms like hay fever and is caused by readily definable antigens that induce attacks of airway obstruction.
-(For the sake of specific treatment, the attending physician has to make a decision of where asthma ends and COPD starts).
 Treatment and prognosis for asthma is completely different to that for COPD, with a favourable response to treatment in asthmatics and less so in COPD patients.